niltok64/hello-worlds/README.md

 ## full credits
 - ada is designed by jean ichibah
-- batchfile is designed my microsoft
+- batchfile is designed by microsoft
 - c is designed by dennis ritchie
 - c# is designed and developed by microsoft
 - c++ is designed by bjarne stroustrup